Live, interactive practice via Zoom

 - Intermediate – for experienced Iyengar students who have a regular practice of inversions.
 Permission of teacher required

 - Iyengar Yoga Basics – For those who are brand new to yoga: an introduction to Iyengar yoga principles, props and poses – tailored to help you begin your practice.
-[RESUMES SPRING 2021]
+[RESUMES SUMMER 2021]

 You may also click a calendar listing to get the class description and Zoom link.